 in Australia – Jason Gibson, then of the Humanities Division, Museum Victoria, Melbourne

 Many other colleagues and friends have advised or otherwise helped in the preparation of this website or the project more generally.
-Among many others, the Project Author would like to thank particularly Eddy Appels, Marcus Banks, Margit Berner, Sylvia Caiuby Novaes, Teresa Castro, Edgar da Cunha, Catriona Child, Faisal Devji, Michael Eaton, Beate Engelbrecht, Barberine Feinberg, Françoise Foucault, Gyorgy Gereby, Harriet and Peter Getzels, Aaron Glass, Alison Griffiths, Joëlle Hauzeur, Eric H. Hobson, Paul Hockings, Stephen Hugh-Jones, Rolf Husmann, Irmelin Joelsson, Éric Jolly, Pierre Jordan, Itsushi Kawase, Edgar Krebs, David MacDougall, Alan MacFarlane, Alan Marcus, Patricia Monte-Mor, José Inácio Parente, Laurent Pellé, Marc-Henri Piault, Oksana Sarkisova, Michaela Schaeuble, Reimar Schefold and James Woodburn.
+Among many others, the Project Author would like to thank particularly Eddy Appels, Marcus Banks, Margit Berner, Sylvia Caiuby Novaes, Teresa Castro, Catriona Child, Edgar Teodoro da Cunha, Faisal Devji, Michael Eaton, Beate Engelbrecht, Barberine Feinberg, Françoise Foucault, Gyorgy Gereby, Harriet and Peter Getzels, Aaron Glass, Alison Griffiths, Joëlle Hauzeur, Eric H. Hobson, Paul Hockings, Stephen Hugh-Jones, Rolf Husmann, Irmelin Joelsson, Éric Jolly, Pierre Jordan, Itsushi Kawase, Edgar Krebs, David MacDougall, Alan MacFarlane, Alan Marcus, Patricia Monte-Mor, José Inácio Parente, Laurent Pellé, Marc-Henri Piault, Werner Rutz, Oksana Sarkisova, Michaela Schaeuble, Reimar Schefold and James Woodburn.

 Regarding the administration of the project, the Project Author is greatly indebted to Nicola Thorp, Cassandra Hughes and Reena Mistry of the Leverhulme Trust, and to Alica Alaksova, Elizabeth Langton, Gillian Whitworth and Val Lenferna at the University of Manchester.